-The Smokefree Environments and Regulated Products (Vaping) Amendment Act 2020 (the Amendment Act) commences on 11 November 2020.
+The Smokefree Environments and Regulated Products (Vaping) Amendment Act 2020 (the Amendment Act) commenced on 11 November 2020.
 The Amendment Act amended the Smoke-free Environments Act 1990 and renamed it the Smokefree Environments and Regulated Products Act 1990 (the Act).

-The Amendment Act strikes a balance between ensuring vaping products are available for smokers who want to switch to a less harmful alternative and ensuring these products aren’t marketed or sold to young people.
+The Act strikes a balance between ensuring vaping products are available for smokers who want to switch to a less harmful alternative and ensuring these products aren’t marketed or sold to young people.

-The provisions of the Amendment Act will be phased in over 15-month period.
-This means some provisions will come into force straight away, and others will take effect further down the track.
+The provisions of the Act are being phased in over a 15-month period.
+This means some provisions came into force straight away, and others take effect further down the track.

 Regulations are needed to implement some parts of the Act.
 A seven-week public consultation inviting feedback on the proposed regulations was held 26 January – 15 March 2021.
 The new regulations 2021 are now available.

-Read more about the changes coming through the Smokefree Environments and Regulated Products (Vaping) Amendment Act.
+Read more about the changes in the Smokefree Environments and Regulated Products Act 1990.

 From 11 November 2020

 - vaping is prohibited in workplaces, schools, early childhood education and care centres, and a number of other locations

 - advertising and sponsorship relating to vaping products is prohibited